OSHA #503 - Update for General Industry Outreach Trainers

 Outreach Trainer Cards: Students in this class must successfully pass both a written and performance evaluation in order to earn/renew their trainer card and the authorization to conduct 10-hour and 30-hour OSHA training.
 Any student not successfully passing BOTH portions will be issued a letter of attendance but not a card or certificate.
 Outreach trainers are required to attend OSHA #503 at least once every four years to maintain their trainer status.
 Need a replacement card?

-- Locate and apply recently adopted or revised OSHA construction industry safety and health standards, policies and procedures
+- Locate and apply recently adopted or revised OSHA general industry safety and health standards, policies and procedures

-- Recommend current OSHA construction requirements and policies
+- Recommend current OSHA general industry requirements and policies

 - Identify training material resources

-- Apply techniques and resources used by other construction outreach trainers
+- Apply techniques and resources used by other general industry outreach trainers

-- Provide a general overview of construction safety practices
+- Provide a general overview of general industry safety practices

 - Earn 1.8 CEU’s or 3.01